Griefed/ServerPackCreator/README.md

 TZ | The timezone your system operates in.
 Default "Europe/Berlin" PUID | The userID under which this container is run as.
 Important for file access and permissions.
 Run **cat /etc/passwd &#124; grep -i $(whoami)** to find your userID.
 PGID | The groupID under which this container is run as.
 Important for file access and permissions.
 Run **cat /etc/passwd &#124; grep -i $(whoami)** to find your groupID.
+MODPACKDIR | When running in docker, modpackDir is a little different compared to regular CLI operation.
+Mount your modpack like this `/path/to/your_modpack:data/your_modpack` and set MODPACKDIR=your_modpack.</br>If you provide a CurseForge projectID and fileID, mount a folder like this `/path/to/data/folder:/data` and set MODPACKDIR=projectID,fileID.
+The then created modpack and serverpack will be available in `/path/to/data/folder`.

 ### Using docker-compose: